 - 6 oz water (170 grams)

 - 2 egg whites whisked until frothy

-- Stir the flour, sugar, salt and yeast in a bowl, or in the bowl of a stand mixer.
-In a measuring cup, mix butter, eggs, yolk and water.
+Stir 18 oz of flour (4 cups), sugar, salt and yeast in a large bowl, or in the bowl of a stand mixer.
+Leave the 1/2 cup of flour on the side.